Epiphany (holiday): Russia

-On a smaller scale, similar events would take place in the parishes throughout the nation.
+On a smaller scale, similar ceremonies would take place in the parishes throughout the nation.

 Believing that on this day water becomes holy and is imbued with special powers, Russians cut holes called iordani in the ice of lakes and rivers, often in the shape of a cross, to bathe in the freezing water.
-This practice is said to have become popular comparatively recently; it was fairly uncommon in czarist times, but has flourished since the 1990s.
+This practice is said to have become popular comparatively recently; it was fairly uncommon in tsarist times, but has flourished since the 1990s.

 Participants in the ritual may dip themselves under the water three times, honoring the Holy Trinity, to symbolically wash away their sins from the past year, and to experience a sense of spiritual rebirth.
 Orthodox priests are on hand to bless the water, and rescuers are on hand to monitor the safety of the swimmers in the ice-cold water.
 Other attendees limit their participation in the Epiphany rites to those conducted inside churches, where priests perform the Great Blessing of Waters, both on Epiphany Eve and Epiphany (Theophany) proper.
 The water is then distributed to attendees who may store it to use in times of illness, to bless themselves, family members, and their homes; or to drink.
 Some Russians think any water – even from the taps of the kitchen sink – poured or bottled on Epiphany becomes holy water, since all the water in the world is blessed this day.
 In the more mild climate of the southern Russian city of Sochi meanwhile, where air and water temperatures both hover in the low to mid 10-degree Celsius range (50 degrees Fahrenheit) in January, thousands of people jump into the Black Sea at midnight each year on Epiphany and begin to swim in celebration of the feast.